hybridly/hybridly/docs/guide/refining.md

 - The view uses [`useRefinements`](../api/composables/use-refinements.md) to generate a user interface and apply sorts and filters

 :::info Experimental
-This feature is new and experimental.
-Feel free to report issues on our Discord server.
+This feature has not been dogfed yet and is considered experimental.
+Its API may change at any time.
+Feel free to give feedback on our Discord server.
 :::

 ## Refining a query